-Some contractors may store wood preservatives for extended periods of time in vehicles when performing a number of wood pole maintenance treatments for FortisBC.
-The vehicle is considered to be a mobile storage unit.
+Some contractors may store wood preservatives for extended periods of time in vehicles when performing several wood pole maintenance treatments for FortisBC.
+In these cases, the vehicle is considered to be a mobile storage unit.
 Persons responsible for the wood preservative storage will ensure that all wood preservatives are stored in a locked canopy or similar arrangement, separate from the driver and personal protective gear.